Enes Batur

 Enes Batur Sungurtekin (born 9 April 1998) is a Turkish YouTuber and actor.
 He became known through the vlog videos he published on YouTube.
-As of January 2024, he owns the most-subscribed personal YouTube channel in Turkey with 16 million subscribers, through which he publishes a variety of videos.
+As of June 2026, with 17.7 million subscribers, he has the second most-subscribed personal YouTube channel in Türkiye, through which he publishes various videos.

 Life and career

 Enes Batur Sungurtekin was born on 9 April 1998 in Ankara to Arzu and Fatih Sungurtekin.
 His mother and father are from Malatya and Adana respectively.
 Batur initially studied at the Computer Science Department of Antalya Bilim University, but as his YouTube career evolved he enrolled in the Cinema and Television Department of Nişantaşı University.

 In 2017, he won the first ever Best YouTuber/Instagrammer Award at the 44th Golden Butterfly Awards, but the organization later took the award back.
 In 2018, he won the Social Media Phenomenon of the Year award at the 5th Golden Palm Awards.
 His first movie, Enes Batur Hayal mi Gerçek mi?, in which he shared the leading role with Ceyda Düvenci and Bekir Akso, was released on 19 January 2018 and sold 17.4 million.
 It was followed by a sequel titled Enes Batur Gerçek Kahraman on 31 May 2019, which sold 7.3.
 In 2019, Batur joined Survivor Turkey as a guest contestant and competed in one episode of the show.

 In April and May 2020, it was reported the a YouTube channel called Oyuncak Avı had garnered over 8 million followers over a short period of time, surpassing Batur as the most-subscribed Turkish channel according to data published by SocialBlade.
 SocialBlade did not change Enes Batur's on position its list, as Oyuncak Avı was classified as an American YouTube channel.
-Enes Batur closed their YouTube channel on October 9, 2025, for personal reasons.
+Enes Batur closed their YouTube channel on October 9, 2025, for personal reasons, but re-opened 20 days later, on October 29.